-Karen Fiss's research examines the history of "nation branding" in the production of visual culture, from the rise of the nation-state to its contemporary role in shaping the social, artistic, and built environment of postcolonial emerging economies.
-Her current book project, From Nation Building to Nation Branding, relates global branding practices to the mechanisms of globalization in the contemporary art world and its accompanying exhibition economies, with a focus on how citizenship and historical memory are visually produced, particularly in the wake of political upheaval or trauma.
+Karen Fiss's research examines the history of nation branding in the production of visual culture, from the rise of the nation-state to its contemporary role in shaping the social, artistic, and built environments.
+Her current book project, From Nation Building to Nation Branding, relates global branding practices to the mechanisms of globalization in the contemporary art world and its accompanying exhibition economies, with a focus on how citizenship and historical memory are visually produced.
+Her case studies examine different post-Cold War "brandscapes" in Vietnam, Germany, and South Africa, where the expediency of culture is accelerated in order to meet the demands of unification in the wake of political upheaval or trauma.

 Her book, Grand Illusion: The Third Reich, the Paris Exposition, and the Cultural Seduction of France, published by the University of Chicago Press (2010), examined related developments across fine arts, film, architecture, and mass pageantry in order to illuminate the role of National Socialist propaganda in the French decision to ignore Hitler's war preparations and pursue an untenable policy of appeasement.
 By examining how cultural exchange shifted toward political collaboration, Grand Illusion casts new light on the power of art to influence history.